jax-ml/jax/docs/101/convolutions.md

 This page is about the general case: the batched, N-dimensional convolutions used in deep neural networks, computed by {func}`jax.lax.conv_general_dilated`.
-It's a very general function, and it's not very obvious how to use it, so we'll work through the common use-cases.
+It's very general, and not obvious to use, so we'll work through the common use cases.

-A survey of the family of convolutional operators, [a guide to convolutional arithmetic](https://arxiv.org/abs/1603.07285), is highly recommended reading.
+For a survey of the family of convolutional operators, [A guide to convolution arithmetic for deep learning](https://arxiv.org/abs/1603.07285) is highly recommended reading.

 ## Setup: a kernel and an image